85°C Bakery: We Tried Everything We'd Never Ordered

 I liked it.
 He loved it.
 It's genuinely filling for how small it looks because of how much butter is involved.
 You can see the sheen.
 His rating: 7.7 out of 10.
 Mine: 7.
 Would we get it again?
 He said yes, but also wants to try the other hot sandwiches next time.
 I still want to know about the tuna.

-Potato Croette Bun (Jasmine's Pick)
+Potato Croquette Bun (Jasmine's Pick)

 This is where I made a reasoning error.
-I saw "potato croette" and thought: that sounds delicious.
-I did not think through the fact that it is a potato croette wrapped inside a bread bun, which means fried potato crust plus bread plus potato inside.
+I saw "potato croquette" and thought: that sounds delicious.
+I did not think through the fact that it is a potato croquette wrapped inside a bread bun, which means fried potato crust plus bread plus potato inside.
 Triple carb.
 George looked at the cross-section and said "Some people are beautiful on the outside, but not on the inside."
 This is an accurate summary.

 The panko is crunchy, not crispy.
 The potato inside was slightly cold.
 There's also corn, some herb, and what tastes like surimi — a fishy note we were not expecting.
 None of it is terrible but none of it comes together.
 George suggested air frying it at home might save it, but I'm not convinced.
 The bread being thin does help — it doesn't add as much bulk as it could — but it's still a lot of overlapping textures chasing each other.